camheff/AutoJack/README.md

 # Instructions
-### If you've never touched a line of code before:
+### If you've never touched a line of code before, first do this

-You will need to download a code editor (I personally use VS Code: https://code.visualstudio.com/ ), Node JS: https://nodejs.org/en as well as git: https://gitforwindows.org/
+You will need to download a code editor (I personally use VS Code, available here: https://code.visualstudio.com/ )

-TODO: Come back and Check Above ^
+Install nodejs: Node JS: https://nodejs.org/en

+When installing nodejs make sure to check "Automatically install the necessary tools.
+Note this will install Chocolatey..." on Windows.

+Install git, dont need to change anything from default in the installer unless you know what your doing, available here: https://gitforwindows.org/

-### Clone this project
+### Clone (download) this project

-(easiest way is just click the Green Clone Button then "Open with Visual Studio")
+(Easy Way)

+Go back to the github page for this project, and click the green Code button, then copy the link it has under HTTPS ( its https://github.com/camheff/AutomaticBlackJack.git )

+Open VS Code, on the left sidebar, click the Explorer button (just above the Magnifying glass), then click the blue "Clone Repository" button.
+(If you dont see this, try exiting and reopening VS Code).

+Paste this link into the little bar at the top of your screen for Clone from GitHub, then click "Clone from ...."

+After selecting a location to download it to, once the download completes click "Open" on the popup.

+Click Yes, I trust the authors.

+### AFTER Cloning:

-Open a VS Code Integrated Terminal after opening the project, and run npm install.
+Open a VS Code Integrated Terminal by selecting Terminal then New Terminal (On the Bar on the Top Left with File, Edit, etc.)

-TODO: Might need instructions for configuring VS Code Extensions/Environments/Interpreters?
+Run the command: npm install

+If you get an error try running npm install a second time

+This will install dependencies for the project so it can run.
+The project is now installed, you just need to configure Chrome so it can be accessed by this code.

 ### Setting up Chrome:
 Find or create a shortcut to your Google Chrome, then right click it, select "Properties", and add " --remote-debugging-port=9222" (without the quotes, with the space in front) to the end target field.